Pros

 - Additional discounts on payment processing

-Shopify Plus is an enterprise-level solution that starts at $2,000/month.
+Shopify Plus is an enterprise-level solution.
 Highlights of this plan include:

 - Built-in AR, video, and 3D media for product pages